rubigdata/bigdata-blog-2021-joshdev-de/docs/final-project.md

 Crawl data holds a lot of information, so the choice of a question was not easy.
 I decided to answer on of the most crucial questions:
 **Xbox or Playstation?!**
-In order to answer this question I simply count how often the words xbox and playstation occur in the html pages stored in the web crawl.
+In order to answer this question I simply count how often the words xbox and playstation occur in the HTML pages stored in the web crawl.
 Later I also decided to count the amount of webpages each word occurs on.

 ## First steps, preparing the data